-- Drain out under nitrogen pressure excluding final drain out
+- Drain out under nitrogen pressure excluding the final drain out

-This operation shall be repeated until circulating water becomes clean.
+This operation shall be repeated until the circulating water becomes clean.

 Rinsing shall be performed with freshwater containing 100 mg/L of hydrazine (N2H4,) and 50 mg/L of ammonia.
 In the final stage of rinsing, flushing of drain lines shall be carried out.

 Rinsing water shall be drained out and air blowing need to be done.
 After completion Nitrogen purging should be carried out for prevention.

 The condition of the cleaned pipelines will be checked visually to make a comprehensive evaluation.
 According to the cleaning feedback, further actions will be taken.